tapjs/tapjs/docs/src/content/docs/watch/index.md

   if a test run is not in progress.

 * `clear`
-  Delete all coverage info and re-run the test suite
+  Delete all coverage info and re-run the test suite.

+* `cls`
+  Clear the screen.

 ## Adding Tests